Two Undercover Angels

 Two Undercover Angels (El caso de las dos bellezas) is a 1969 film directed by Jesús Franco.

 The film is a Spanish and West German co-production, shot throughout Spain and Munich in 1967.
 It was the second of Franco's three-film deal with Aquila Films Enterprises, following Succubus (1968).
-It was also the second appearance of "The Red Lips", a duo of female secret agents who could continue to show in various films made by Franco into the 1990s.
+It was also the second appearance of "The Red Lips", a duo of female secret agents who could continue to appear in various films made by Franco into the 1990s.

 The film received generally positive reviews in Spanish newspapers La Vanguardia and ABC Andalucia who both found the film entertaining, while the latter was upset that Franco was pursuing predominantly commercial cinema, instead of work of more artistic merit.

 Production

 Two Undercover Angels was part of a three-picture deal director Jesús Franco had with the production company Aquila, run by Adrian Hoven, Michel Lemoine and Pier Caminneci.
 Two Undercover Angels was the second of these productions.
 It was a West German and Spanish co-production, developed by the Munich-based Aquila, and Films Monta S.A. based in Madrid.
 The film was shot between September and October 1967, just weeks after the Berlin premiere of Franco's first Aquila-funded film, Succubus (1968).

 Among the cast was Janine Reynaud.
 She was the wife of Lemoine, and had previously worked with Franco in Succubus.

 The film was shot between September and October 1967.
 Location shooting included several locations in Spain, including Alicante, La Manga del Mar Menor, Archena, Portmán, Madrid and Marbella as well as some in Munich in West Germany.
 Interiors were shot at Estudios Roma, S.A. in Madrid.

 The American theatrical cut originally released as Sadisterotica is different from the original Spanish theatrical release.
 This includes changes in when the credits appear, some editing, and cuts the cage dancing in the night club sequence while the American version removes the North African establishing shots.
 The Spanish version of the film was scored by Fernando Garcia Morcillo.
 The film score of the American version of the film by Jerry van Rooyen was played during the montage when Franco accepted won his honorary Goya Award in 2010.